 The Qur'an however states that everything in nature 'submits / prostrates' to Allah.
 How can that be if only humans worship Allah?
 The key to understanding this verse lies in realising the fact that the application of the term 'worship', varies depending on what or who it is applied to.
 In the Qur'an, one is worshipping Allah when he or it is living in accordance with his or its purpose in creation.
-For us humans, it means obeying all the dictates of the Qur'an which include, prayer, fasting, honesty, justice etc. For animals and insects however, it is to survive and live, being a predator or a pray, serving our needs.
+For us humans, it means obeying all the dictates of the Qur'an, to have a submissive mind towards Allah, transfom with Quranic wisdom, performing the prayer, fasting, being honest amd just for the sake of Allah, etc. For animals and insects however, it is to survive and live, being a predator or a pray, serving our needs.
 They are worshipping Allah, just by being who they are, they live within the bounds of the purpose of their creation.
 For example, a tree which stays in the same place all day, photosynthesises and releases oxygen is worshipping Allah, purely because that is the only reason why it was created.
-The reason we humans were created is also for worship, but for us it include rituals of worship and to follow the morality and obligations He placed upon us in the Qur'an.
+The reason we humans were created is also for worship, but for us it includes an effort to believe and submit, and to follow the morality and obligations He placed upon us in the Qur'an.
 Therefore, everything in nature is always worshipping Allah.
 But do all human beings?

 Thus Allah states: